freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 750.1

-You won't want to add the first line from the CSV file since those are just titles.
-In your `insert_data.sh` script, add an `if` condition that checks if `$MAJOR != major`.
-Put all the code in your loop in it's statements area so it only does any of it if it's not the first line.
+You won't want to add the first line from the CSV file to the database since those are just titles.
+In your script, add an `if` condition at the top of your loop that checks if `$MAJOR != major`.
+Put all the existing code and comments in your loop in it's statements area so it only does any of it if it's not the first line.

 #### HINTS